 Five Easy Tips

 1st.
-Start by looking at your labels at home.
+Look at your labels at home.
 Get out your reading glasses!
-Sit down with a glass or water or a cup of tea and look at a few products from your fridge, freezer or shelves.
-Become familiar with what is on the labels of the foods your buy.
+Sit down with a glass of water or a cup of tea and look at a few products from your fridge, freezer or shelves.
+Become familiar with what is on the labels of the foods you buy.

 4th.
 Look at sodium.
 If a food serving has 30% sodium, that means it’s salty and eating that serving will give you one third of the sodium you need for the whole day.
 The lower the percentage, the less salt is in the food product.